We have been actively serving the Upper Country community since 1889.

 About Pastor Chris

-Pastor Chris Blythe’s journey into ministry began in 2001 when he responded to God’s call with a heart full of faith and a desire to serve.
-That calling led him to Bible college, where he earned a Bachelor of Science in Bible and Ministry from Southern Christian University (now Amridge University) in 2005.
-He later deepened his theological foundation with a Master of Arts in Christian Studies from Luther Rice Seminary in 2011—and is currently completing a Master’s in Professional Counseling from Amridge University to further bridge the gap between faith and mental health.
+Chris began ministry in 2001 and earned a Bachelor of Science in Bible and Ministry from Southern Christian University (now Amridge University) in 2005, followed by a Master of Arts in Christian Studies from Luther Rice Seminary in 2011.
+He is currently completing a Master’s in Professional Counseling at Amridge University, expected August 2026.

-Chris was licensed into the Gospel Ministry by the late Rev. Chuck Worth in Franklin, VA in 2008 and ordained in 2014 by Rev. Scott Cornette of River of Life Baptist Church.
-Over the years, he has faithfully pastored churches in Virginia, North Carolina, and Idaho, and planted a church in Chatham, VA through the Southern Baptist Conservatives of Virginia.
+He was licensed into the Gospel Ministry in 2008 and ordained in 2014.
+Chris has pastored churches across Idaho, North Carolina, and Virginia, and planted a church in Chatham, VA through the Southern Baptist Conservatives of Virginia.
+His passion is revitalizing rural churches—helping congregations rediscover their mission, strengthen outreach, and grow in spiritual health.